-The Division of Statewide Planning maintains and continuously updates a website at www.planning.state.ri.gov.
+The Division of Statewide Planning maintains and continuously updates a website at www.planning.ri.gov.
+As of July 2022, the website was updated to be 508 compliant with an interface that is more user-friendly on mobile devices and tablets.
 Visitors to the Division of Statewide Planning website will find a wide range of transportation planning resources and data and information about the various transportation related functions and activities.
 Some examples of information available includes: